nolauren/workshops/cheasepeake.md

 ##  History

-In March 2018, a group from W&L, UVA, UR, and MITH convenied at the University of Virginia [to discuss the possiblity for a regional DH network](http://symposium.scholarslab.org/).
-The idea of  the Chesapeake Digital Humanities Consortium emerged.
+In March 2018, a group from W&L, UVA, UR, and MITH convenied at the University of Virginia [to discuss ways to collaborate across small liberal arts colleges and research-intensive universities](http://symposium.scholarslab.org/).
+The idea of a Chesapeake Digital Humanities Consortium emerged.

 ## Goal